josherrickson/stata2/stata_markdown/09-solutions.md

 <</dd_do>>
 ~~~~

 We see that lead levels range from 2 to 80.
-The coefficient on age is about .02, so a person 50 years old would only expect .02*50 = 1 higher value
+The coefficient on age is about .02, so age would need to increase by about 50 years to see a higher value
 for the lead score.
 Unlikely to be clinically interesting!
 This is a side effect of the massive sample size.

 4)